 3. Fake Cash App customer support websites and social media accounts

-This method works because few users will not believe what they hear from the support team on this platform.
+This method works because few users will believe what they hear from the support team on this platform.
 So again, they disguise themselves as a support team and ask you about your current balance or security questions.
 Unfortunately, there were also cases where fraudsters called clients and offered assistance with transferring funds to a bank account, and ultimately the money was in their hands.

 4. Cash App Cryptocurrency and Bitcoin Scams